Carsten Stoll

 I am a Research Scientist at Meta, developing next-generation digital humans.

 I earned my PhD in Computer Graphics and Computer Vision from the Max-Planck Institute for Informatics with Prof. Christian Theobalt.
-I also led a group on Optical Performance Capture at the Max-Planck Center for Visual Computing and Communication and spent a year as visiting researcher at Weta Digital.
+I also led the Optical Performance Capture group at the Max-Planck Center for Visual Computing and Communication and spent a year as a visiting researcher at Weta Digital.

 I cofounded The Captury, a company focused on real-time markerless motion capture, and then joined Facebook Reality Labs to work on full-body virtual humans.
 In 2020 I joined Epic Games to work on next-generation MetaHumans and real-time machine learning methods.
-In 2025 I rejoined Meta to help push virtual humans to the next level.
+In 2025 I rejoined Meta to advance the state of the art in photorealistic human avatars.

 My research spans computer graphics, geometric modeling, animation, and computer vision.
 My goal is to create and control fully photorealistic, believable digital human avatars.